Jewish insurgency in Mandatory Palestine: The Jewish Resistance Movement

 Throughout this period, British forces continued to grow in strength.
 By 1946, the British security forces carried out constant patrols in urban areas, and roadblocks and observation posts were established throughout Palestine.
 The authorities established security zones for government, army, and police installations, which were heavily guarded compounds ringed with barbed wire and sandbags.
 The largest, in Jerusalem, was dubbed "Bevingrad" by the Jewish population.
 The security forces mounted frequent search operations and arrests.
 Those suspected of insurgent activity could be held without trial and were often sent to internment camps in Africa.
 The mail and overseas cable traffic was also monitored.

 On January 12, 1946, the first serious insurgent operation of the year occurred when the Irgun derailed a British payroll train with a bomb, injuring three constables.
 The Irgun fighters made off with 35,000 pounds.
 On January 19, the Irgun launched coordinated attacks in Jerusalem, bombing an electrical substation to black out the area as assault teams descended on the police headquarters and central prison located in the Russian Compound and the Palestine Broadcasting Service studios.
 While the attackers succeeded in damaging the police headquarters and prison with explosives and withdrawing, a British Army patrol intercepted the Irgun fighters on their way to attack the radio station.
-In the firefight that followed, a British officer and one Irgun fighters were killed, while a third was wounded and taken prisoner.
+In the firefight that followed, a British officer and two Irgun fighters were killed, while a third was wounded and taken prisoner.
 As the attackers retreated, they left mines to slow pursuers.
 A British Army truck detonated one of the mines, and a police bomb disposal expert was killed attempting to defuse another.
 Two days later, the Palmach again bombed the police coast guard station at Givat Olga, killing a British soldier, while a Palmach attack on the Royal Air Force radar station on Mount Carmel failed when the bomb left by a Palmach team was defused in time.
 In late January and early February, the Irgun conducted two successful arms raids against RAF facilities.
 On February 5, the police headquarters at Safed was attacked and on the following day, an attack on a King's African Rifles camp in Holon killed an African soldier and a British officer.
 African soldiers stationed in the camp subsequently rioted and killed two Jews and wounded four.
 On February 20, the Palmach successfully bombed the RAF radar station on Mount Carmel, injuring eight RAF personnel, and the following day, the Palmach attacked the Police Mobile Force stations at Shefa-'Amr, Sarona, and Kfar Vitkin.
 Four Palmach fighters were killed in the attack on the police station at Sarona.